 The Japanese Spider Crab

-Crabs are quite awesome animals, but there’s probably something in the waters in Japan… or maybe it’s just a coincidence.
+Crabs are quite awesome animals, but there’s probably something in the waters in Japan.
 Weighing up to 19 kg, the giant Japanese spider crab has long been a Japanese fishing staple and can inflict serious injury with its powerful claws.
-They have the greatest legspan of any arthropod, reaching 3.8 metres from claw to claw.
+However, they normally reserve their weapons for their prey They have the greatest leg span of any arthropod, reaching 3.8 meters from claw to claw.
 Despite its threatening appearance, the Japanese Spider Crab usually has a very gentle disposition.